com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 ### Fine-tuning Interactivity

 To accommodate the variation in the number of connections for different actors, we added a slider feature just on top of the search bar.
 This feature allows users to adjust the number of nodes displayed in the graph in real-time.
 By default, the top 10 most connected actors related to the searched actor are displayed.
-However, this can be expanded up to the top 25 by adjusting the slider.
+However, this can be expanded up to the top maximum number of nodes by adjusting the slider.

 ![image](https://github.com/com-480-data-visualization/project-2023-ak_team/assets/61150130/5f417d6b-dcb3-4278-a35f-913e6e6f67da)